emqx/emqx-operator/docs/en_US/tasks/configure-emqx-service.md

            nodePort: 32011
 ```

-**NOTE:** By default, EMQX will open an MQTT TCP listener `tcp-default` corresponding to port 1883 and Dashboard listener `dashboard-listeners-http-bind` corresponding to port 18083.
+> By default, EMQX will open an MQTT TCP listener `tcp-default` corresponding to port 1883 and Dashboard listener `dashboard-listeners-http-bind` corresponding to port 18083.
 Users can add new listeners through `.spec.bootstrapConfig` field or EMQX Dashboard.
 EMQX Operator will automatically inject the default listener information into the Service when creating the Service, but when there is a conflict between the Service configured by the user and the listener configured by EMQX (name or port fields are repeated), EMQX Operator will use the user's configuration prevail.

 :::
 ::: tab v1beta4